Diamond appraisals: ultimate guide

 Difference Between Appraisals and Diamond Grading Reports

-It’s likely when you bought your engagement ring that you receive a grading report or ‘certificate’ which details the 4Cs – cut, color, clarity and carat weight:
+It’s likely when you bought your diamond jewelry that you receive a grading report or ‘certificate’ which details the 4Cs – cut, color, clarity and carat weight:

 These details will also appear on your ring’s appraisal, but there is a difference between an appraisal and a diamond grading report.